satorrwanda/.github/profile/README.md

 ## 5. **Issue Reporting and Suggesting Improvements**
-   - **Report Task-Related Issues**: If you encounter bugs or blockers, document them and report to your team lead.
+   - **Report Task-Related Issues**: If you encounter bugs or blockers, document them and report them to your team lead.
    - **Open Improvement Issues**: If you identify an area for potential improvement, you can open an issue describing the suggestion in detail.
-The project lead will review and may assign it as a task if approved.
+The project lead will review it and may assign it as a task if approved.